Frank's 2000 Inch TV

 - The world's largest HD video board currently at Charlotte Motor Speedway.
 It was finished in May 2011.

-- Texas Motor Speedway is building one that will dethrone the one in Charlotte, with a 218 by 94.6 foot television screen, nicknamed "Big Hoss".
-It'll be finished in time for the April 2014 race at the track.
+- Texas Motor Speedway dethroned the one in Charlotte, with a 218 by 94.6 foot television screen, nicknamed "Big Hoss".
+It was finished in time for the April 2014 NASCAR Sprint Cup race at the track.

 - Giant electronic billboards are becoming more and more common by the day in cities all over the world.